-If you take advantage of existing space for your master suite addition, you can trim 20% to 60% from your budget.
+If you take advantage of existing space for your primary suite addition, you can trim 20% to 60% from your budget.
 Here’s how.

-Build up instead of out: Add your master suite on top of ground floor space -- over a porch, garage, or previous addition.
+Build up instead of out: Add your primary suite on top of ground floor space — over a porch, garage, or previous addition.
 The disadvantage?
 Ground-level space is easier to age into.

-Steal underutilized space: Incorporate that rarely used guest room -- even better, that extra bathroom -- into your master suite.
+Steal underutilized space: Incorporate that rarely used guest room — even better, that extra bathroom — into your primary suite.
 You’ll save thousands if you can tap into existing water and sewer lines.

 Gift That Keeps on Costing

-Your master suite expenses don’t end when the last faucet and light switch are installed.
+Your primary suite expenses don’t end when the last faucet and light switch are installed.
 Every month you’ll pay higher energy bills to heat, cool, and light your new space.